-6 The Trust's only recurring fixed expense is the Sponsor's fee which accrues daily at an annual rate equal to 0.40% of the daily NAV, in exchange for the Sponsor assuming the responsibility to pay all ordinary fees and expenses of the Trust which include the fees and expenses of the Trustee, the fees and expenses of the Custodian for the custody of the Trust's gold bars, the fees and expenses of the Sponsor, certain taxes, the fees of the Marketing Agent, printing and mailing costs, legal and audit fees, registration fees, NYSE Area listing fees and other marketing costs and expenses.
-The Sponsor was paid US\$135,175,043 for its services for the year ending 30 September 2019.
+6 The Trust's only recurring fixed expense is the Sponsor's fee which accrues daily at an annual rate equal to 0.40% of the daily NAV, in exchange for the Sponsor assuming the responsibility to pay all ordinary fees and expenses of the Trust which include the fees and expenses of the Trustee, the fees and expenses of the Custodians for the custody of the Trust's gold bars, the fees and expenses of the Sponsor, certain taxes, the fees of the Marketing Agent, printing and mailing costs, legal and audit fees, registration fees, NYSE Arca listing fees and other marketing costs and expenses.
+The Sponsor was paid US\$221,609,174 for its services for the year ending 30 September 2023.
 The Sponsor does not pay any trailer fees with respect to the Trust.

-7 The ETF website has not been reviewed by the SFC and may contain information of funds not authorized by the SFC.
+7The ETF website has not been reviewed by the SFC and may contain information of funds not authorized by the SFC.

-- Latest available annual report of the Trust on Form 10-K; - Latest available quarterly reports of the Trust on Form 10-Q; - The latest U.S. Prospectus; and - List of Authorized Participants which is disclosed in the Prospectus.
+- Any public announcements or notices made by the Trust, including notices of suspension and resumption of trading; - Latest available annual report of the Trust on Form 10-K; - Latest available quarterly reports of the Trust on Form 10-Q; - The latest U.S. Prospectus; and - List of Authorized Participants which is disclosed in the Prospectus.